brpaz/ulauncher-dendron/README.md

 Before starting using this extension, you must set some settings to match your Dendron install.
 See section below.

+:rotating_light: Dendron cache files are only updated on the initialization of the Dendron Workspace.
+This means new notes won´t appear unless you reload your Dendron workspace.

 ### Configuration